second-state/dapr-wasm/README.md

 make pre-install
 make build ## Will build all the components

-## If you modify the wasm function project (image-classification),
+## If you modify the wasm function project (image-wasm-rs),
-## Use the commands in ./image-classification/build.sh to generate new compiled files
+## Use the commands in ./image-wasm-rs/build.sh to generate new compiled files
 make build-wasm
 ```
 ## 5. Run